Quick overview

-The legal force is essentially the property of a judicial or administrative decision that makes it final, binding and unalterable(by ordinary remedies).
-In practice, legal force is essential – without it, a decision cannot be enforced or relied upon with certainty as to its permanence.
+Legal force is essentially the characteristic of a judicial or administrative decision that makes it final, binding and unalterable(by ordinary appeal).
+In practice, legal force is of fundamental importance – without it, a decision cannot be enforced or relied upon with certainty as to its permanence.
 You may encounter it, for example, in a maintenance judgment, an inheritance decree or the entry into force of a building permit, when only then can the builder actually start building.
 Even a final decision can be reversed in certain circumstances, but these are exceptional circumstances, i.e. with the use of exceptional remedies.

 Practical impact of legal force

-In practice, the legal force is important for you, for example, if a court decision says that you have to pay a debt or fulfil another imposed obligation within three days of the judgment becoming final.
+In practice, legal force is important for you, for example, if a court decision says that you have to pay a debt or fulfil another obligation imposed on you within three days of the judgment becoming final.

 If you are going to build, then you must obtain a building permit within the period of validity of the planning decision, usually within two years of the date of the legal force.
 You will find this out on the document itself, on which the building authority will mark the legal force for you on request.